-Jabeur into US Open fourth round for first time
+Jabeur & Gauff into US Open last 16 for first time

-US Open: Ons Jabeur into fourth round for first time
+US Open: Ons Jabeur and Coco Gauff into fourth round for first time

 Last updated on .From the section Tennis